-The Statement of Management's Responsibility and the Consolidated Audited Financial Statements of the Company as of 31 December 2024, is incorporated as part of Annex C below.
+The Statement of Management's Responsibility and the Consolidated Audited Financial Statements of the Company as of 31 December 2024, are attached to this Information Statement.

-UPON THE WRITTEN REQUEST OF A STOCKHOLDER, THE REGISTRANT UNDERTAKES TO FURNISH SAID STOCKHOLDER A COPY OF SEC FORM 17-A FREE OF CHARGE, EXCEPT FOR EXHIBITS ATTACHED THERETO WHICH SHALL BE CHARGED AT COST.
-ANY WRITTEN REQUEST FOR A COPY OF SEC FORM 17-A SHALL BE ADDRESSED AS FOLLOWS:
+UPON THE WRITTEN REQUEST OF A STOCKHOLDER, THE REGISTRANT UNDERTAKES TO FURNISH SAID STOCKHOLDER A COPY OF SEC FORMS 17-A AND 17-Q FREE OF CHARGE, EXCEPT FOR EXHIBITS ATTACHED THERETO WHICH SHALL BE CHARGED AT COST.
+ANY WRITTEN REQUEST SHALL BE ADDRESSED AS FOLLOWS:

-Alliance Select Foods International, Inc. Attention: Atty.
-Maria Resa S. Celiz Assistant Corporate Secretary
+Alliance Select Foods International, Inc.

+Attention: Atty.
+Maria Resa S. Celiz

+Assistant Corporate Secretary
-Unit 3104, West Tower, Tektite Towers, Exchange Road, Ortigas Center, Pasig City, Metro Manila, 1600 Philippines

-Landline: +632 8637 8800 Mobile: +632 917 620 5726
+Unit 3104, West Tower, Tektite Towers, Exchange Road, Ortigas Center, Pasig City, Metro Manila, 1600 Philippines Landline: +632 8637 8800 Mobile: +632 917 620 5726